Duane Allman’s 1957 Gibson Les Paul Goldtopaccess_time First seen circa 1969

 This was Duane’s main guitar during the first year of the Allman Brothers Band.
 Duane purchased it in early to mid-1969, most likely from Lipham Music Shop in Gainsville, Florida, – which is the place where he and rest of the band often got their instruments at that time.

 The guitar is first mentioned in a letter featured in Galadrielle’s book [Please Be With Me, p.
-182] dated to May 16, 1969.
-The letter was written by Duane as a reply to Holly Barr, Ralph Barr’s wife (Ralph Barr was guitar player for the Nitty Gritty Dirt Band).
+182] dated May 16, 1969.
+The letter was written by Duane as a reply to Holly Barr, Ralph Barr’s wife (Ralph Barr was a guitar player for the Nitty Gritty Dirt Band).
 In the said letter, Allman mentions buying a Marshall amp, together with a Gibson Les Paul Gold Top and a Gibson Heritage acoustic, but he does not specify the exact date of purchase.
+Just recently this letter was sold through Bonhams (see cite link below).

 This Les Paul featured gold-top finish, two PAF pickups with no covers, no pickguard, and no toggle switch ring (poker chip).
 What is presumably the same guitar was also seen with this same configuration but featuring pickup covers.
 These photos all seem to date to early to mid-1969, or the time period when the guitar was still a new acquisition, meaning that it likely featured pickups with covers when it was acquired.
 Around May 1969 Duane was pictured with this guitar that did not have covers on the pickups anymore, which means that Duane removed them, or had them removed, or these pickups were completely different pickups.